Vietnam.vn - Nền tảng quảng bá Việt Nam

 Magnus Carlsen proves his class, defeats 'chess king' Gukesh at Norway tournament

-On the evening of May 26, Magnus Carlsen demonstrated his extraordinary courage in the endgame and won a thrilling victory over 18-year-old "chess king" Gukesh Dommaraju in the first round of the Norwegian tournament.
+On the evening of May 26, Magnus Carlsen demonstrated his extraordinary mettle in the endgame and won a thrilling victory over 18-year-old "chess king" Gukesh Dommaraju in the first round of the Norwegian tournament.

 Báo Tuổi TrẻBáo Tuổi Trẻ27/05/2025